 Published by Born Digitial, CG World + Digital Video is a monthly magazine all about the digital side of filmmaking.
 They’ve occasionally covered Yamato in the past with articles on the live-action movie and 2199.
 This issue, dated April 2017, gave us our first introduction to Sublimation, the CG studio handling Yamato 2202.
 (Visit their website here and a see a list of their previous works here.)

 Sublimation’s contributions to Chapter 1 were examined in a 4-page article that gave us our first definitive look at the Cosmo Tiger II in its normal and “Version K” configurations.
-The article will be presented in a future media roundup.

 March 12: Fukuyama Film Festival